 …O my lord, if the Lord is with us, why then has all this happened to us?
 And where are all His miracles… Judges 6:13 (NKJV)

 Do you feel like you’ve been walking through the Valley of Achor, the Valley of Trouble?
-With coronavirus all over the world, cancer in young children, including my granddaughter, and so many uncertainties (like can a person buy toilet paper and will there be a job tomorrow?), people everywhere have been walking through a dark valley.
+With coronavirus all over the world, cancer in young children, and so many uncertainties (like can a person buy toilet paper and will there be a job tomorrow?), people everywhere have been walking through a dark valley.

 Did you know there is really such a valley in our Bibles?
 We read in Joshua 7 how the children of Israel were defeated in one of their early battles as they tried to claim the Promised Land.
 What happened?
 Why wasn’t God helping them?
 Well, it turned out one of the Israelites had taken some of the accursed treasures at the first battle and hidden them in his tent.
 Because of his sin, God was withholding His blessings.
 Joshua found out and the Israelites stoned the man.
 That place was given the name, the Valley of Achor (Trouble).